pjambet/blog/content/posts/toy-redis-clojure.md

 Let's look at the three main changes:

-- In `(1)`, we create a `hash-map`, called `message`, with two keys, `:channel` is a newly built channel, so that `handle-db` can send back a message to us.
+- In `(1)`, we create a hash map, called `message`, with two keys, `:channel` is a newly built channel, so that `handle-db` can send back a message to us.
 - In `(2)`, when we have a non-nil message, we send `message` to the the channel created in the `main` function.
-- In `(3)`, we wait to get a response back from the `:channel` field of the message `hash-map`, and store the result in the `result` variable.
+- In `(3)`, we wait to get a response back from the `:channel` field of the message hash map, and store the result in the `result` variable.
 We then write back the content to the client, sending them the timestamp stored in the internal db.

 This is another contrived example, storing the last timestamp of when we received _something_ from a client is not that useful.
 But we can use this architecture to build our Toy Redis!